ADGEfficiency/typical-year-forecasting-electricity-prices/README.md

 $ make
 ```

-This will install Python dependencies with Poetry and run three Python scripts (they need to be run in a specific order).
+This will install Python dependencies with Poetry and run three Python scripts, which creates figures, tables and a Parquet forecast.